Opinion

 1

-David about 8 years ago
+David over 8 years ago

 Trump's success has nothing to do with anything the Republican party has done in the last few years.
 Democrats are just as guilty of personal attacks against political foes.
 That's politics, and has nothing to do with Trump's success.